saskins/microsoft-graph-docs/api-reference/v1.0/resources/package.md

 ---
 author: JeremyKelley
 title: package
-ms.localizationpriority: medium
-description: "Indicates that a driveItem is the top-level item in a "package" or a collection of items that should be treated as a collection instead of individual items." ms.prod: files
+description: "Describes a package, which indicates a driveItem is the top-level item in a "package" or a collection of items that should be treated as a collection instead of individual items." ms.localizationpriority: medium ms.prod: files
 doc_type: resourcePageType
 ---